 Previously, I had published an article on making the Crab Walk Cycle without using any PowerPoint animation effects and the same technique has been used to create Head Turn Animation in PowerPoint.
 To better explain the method, we also included the Crab animation in this presentation.
-We are taking 6 different poses of the character to create Head Turn Animation, where we are showing 1 pose on a slide having a total of 9 slides.
+We are taking 6 different poses of the character to create the effect, where we are showing 1 pose on a slide while having a total of 9 slides.
 Take a look at Figure 1.1 where you can see a total of 9 slides in Slide Sorter view.

 1st and 9th, 2nd and 8th, 3rd and 7th, 4th and 5th slides are duplicates.
 1st to 5th Slides will turn the Head from Right-to-Left and 6th to 9th Slides for back to Right-from-Left.
 The character has been drawn using Shape Tools.
 You can notice that almost the same shapes of the Head have been modified and placed at different positions in each of the slides.
 The character’s body has almost no movement.